VICTORIA-OKESIPE/Repayment-Behavior/README.md

   * `default.payment.next.month`: Indicates default payment status for the next month (1 = default, 0 = no default)

 ---
-This dataset is widely utilized for credit risk modeling and classification tasks
+This dataset is widely utilized for credit risk modeling and classification tasks.
 ---